 Most of us have seen the Talwar couple in National Television many times, so Director Meghna Gulzar has to be appreciated for a brilliant cast.
 Neeraj Kabi as Rajesh Talwar and Konkona Sen Sharma as Nutan Tandon have brought the characters to life.
 The casual attitude shown by Inspector Dhaniram in the original crime scene, and the scene where he cries after CBI Ashwin makes him bend down are good acting by Gajraj Rao as the Inspector.
 When Ashwin interrogates Tandon’s assistant Kanhaiya, who gets accused of murder, as the character Kanhaiya, Sumit Gulati eludes a stupid confidence that was noticeable.

-Overall, a brisk and captivating story telling that will leave you thinking about it even after you leave the cinema hall.
+Overall, a brisk and captivating story saying that will leave you thinking about it even after you leave the cinema hall.